iraklio/bura_game/README.md

 python3 app/game.py

-System requremnts: Winows 11 that has WSL2 with GUI support installed.
+System requirements: Windows 11 that has WSL2 with GUI support installed.
 Have not been tested but should run on Linux as well.

 Package requrements:

 Pygame.
 For installation run:

 pip install pygame

+Asyncio.
+For installation run:

+pip install asyncio

 Starknet/Cairo.
 Installation instructions are here